open-telemetry/opentelemetry-specification/specification/baggage/api.md

 object as a whole from the function call.
 If an idiom like this is implemented, the Baggage object/struct MUST be immutable, so that the containing Context also remains immutable.

+The Baggage API MUST be fully functional in the absence of an installed SDK.
+This is required in order to enable transparent cross-process Baggage propagation.
+If a Baggage propagator is installed into the API, it will work with or without an installed SDK.

 ### Baggage

 `Baggage` is used to annotate telemetry, adding context and information to metrics, traces, and logs.